On the Deuterium-to-Hydrogen Ratio of the Interstellar Medium: Evolution of and

 \subsection{Metal-Enriched Winds}

 Equation~(\ref{eqn:MoDiffEq}) implicitly assumes that the gas ejected in winds has the current ISM abundance $\Yo(t)$.
-If winds are driven by energy or momentum input from supernovae and massive stars, then it is possible that the metallicity of ejected material is higher than that of the ambient ISM.
-In the extreme limit, CCSN ejecta could escape from the galaxy without entraining ISM gas at all.
-The relation between ISM oxygen and deuterium abundances can set constraints on the degree of metal-enhancement in winds.
+If winds are driven by energy or momentum input from supernovae and massive stars, then it is possible that the metallicity of ejected material is higher than that of the ambient ISM,